aws-ia/terraform-aws-runtask-iam-access-analyzer/README.md

   make all
   ```

-* Refer to the [module\_workspace](./examples/module\_workspace/README.md) for steps to deploy this module in Terraform Cloud.
+* Refer to the [module\_workspace](./examples/module\_workspace/README.md) for steps to deploy this module in HCP Terraform.

-* After you deployed the [module\_workspace](./examples/module\_workspace/README.md), navigate to your Terraform Cloud organization, go to Organization Settings > Integrations > Run tasks to find the newly created Run Task.
+* After you deployed the [module\_workspace](./examples/module\_workspace/README.md), navigate to your HCP Terraform organization, go to Organization Settings > Integrations > Run tasks to find the newly created Run Task.

 * You can use this run task in any workspace where you have standard IAM resource policy document.
 Refer to the [demo\_workspace](./examples/demo\_workspace/README.md) for more details.